 This knowledge did not divert Rancho Cucamonga immigration lawyer Constantine Peter Kallas.
 Over the five years before his arrest, Kallas engaged in schemes where he took at least $425,000 from immigrants in bribes for protection from deportation..

-One of Kallas’ methods of shielding immigrants from deportation was to submit false labor applications that listed the immigrants as employees in fictitious companies created by Kallas.
+One of Kallas’ methods of shielding immigrants from deportation was to submit false details in labor applications that listed the immigrants as employees in fictitious companies created by Kallas.

-Being an immigration deportation defense lawyer, I know how tough it is to practice immigration law today.
+Being an immigration attorney, I know how tough it is to practice immigration law today.
 Many clients do not have the funds necessary to hire attorneys, some need an expended and lenient payment plan.